Home

 Mechanism of Action

-PrOPDUALAG®: A NEW FIXED-DOSE COMBINATION*
+PrOPDUALAG®: A FIXED-DOSE COMBINATION*

-UNRESECTABLE OR METASTATIC MELANOMA
+FOR PATIENTS WITH UNRESECTABLE OR METASTATIC MELANOMA1

-and ORR results vs. nivolumab alone after 3-year of median follow-up
+OS, and ORR results vs. nivolumab alone1,3†

 Statistically significant PFS benefit